WordPress/wpcs-docs/wordpress-coding-standards/css.md

 ## Commenting

 - Comment, and comment liberally.
-If there are concerns about file size, utilize minified files and the SCRIPT_DEBUG constant.
+If there are concerns about file size, utilize minified files and the `SCRIPT_DEBUG` constant.
 Long comments should manually break the line length at 80 characters.
 - A table of contents should be utilized for longer stylesheets, especially those that are highly sectioned.
-Using an index number (1.0, 1.1, 2.0, etc.) aids in searching and jumping to a location.
+Using an index number (`1.0`, `1.1`, `2.0`, etc.) aids in searching and jumping to a location.
 - Comments should be formatted much as PHPDoc is.
 The [CSSDoc](https://web.archive.org/web/20070601200419/http://cssdoc.net/) standard is not necessarily widely accepted or used but some aspects of it may be adopted over time.
 Section/subsection headers should have newlines before and after.
 Inline comments should not have empty newlines separating the comment from the item to which it relates.

 For sections and subsections: